rugved88/rugved88/README.md

 [![Website](https://img.shields.io/website?label=rugved.in&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://enbiomatric.in/rugved)

 ## B.Tech in Computer and Communication Engineering from Manipal University Jaipur.
-I have several design patents (published) to his credit.
+I have several design patents (published) to my credit.
 I have completed my internships in major companies like Mahindra & Mahindra, and Bristlecone Inc. I have expertise in multiple interdisciplinary fields such as 3D design, web development, and automobiles.
-My research interest includes but not limited to data science, IoT, IIoT, Robotics, Machine learning and Artificial intelligence etc. !!
+My research interest includes but not limited to Data Science, IoT, IMoT, IIoT, Robotics, Machine learning and Artificial intelligence etc. !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other research scholars